-It’s important to disclose any pre-existing conditions as well as past or current treatment or medications on your NU health assessment form, to HTH Worldwide, and/or to your Program Director so they can help you continue treatment abroad.
+It’s important to disclose any pre-existing conditions as well as past or current treatment or medications on your NU health assessment form, to HTH Worldwide, and/or to your program so they can help you continue treatment abroad.
 Read our suggestions for dealing with mental health conditions.

 Know your local health services

 Know how to access health services, both for non-emergency routine care and emergencies.
-If you do need to seek medical treatment while abroad, make sure to request and keep any medical records and receipts for the treatment, as you may need to submit them to HTH for reimbursement.
-HTH claim forms are available on the HTH or Office of Risk Management websites.
+If you do need to seek medical treatment while abroad, make sure to request and keep any medical records and receipts for the treatment, as you may need to submit them for reimbursement.

 Do not use drugs and use good judgment if you consume alcohol

-Eat well, exercise regularly, & get enough sleep
+Eat well, exercise regularly, and get enough sleep

 An important part of maintaining your health while abroad is eating and drinking properly – stay hydrated!
 Remember that in addition to the cultural and emotional adjustments you’ll be making, your body will be adjusting to a new climate, new time zone, new food, etc. and eating right, exercising and getting rest will help ease that adjustment.